conma293/CRTP/#Commands Ref.md

 Kerberos Relay

-Force a machine/SPN to connect to a Rogue RPC Server and an arbitrary SPN i.e., Now we have a TGS because we have relayed the LDAP Request which has the same TGS/ServiceAcctHash This means we can own ldap - very similar to unconstrained delegation
+Force a machine to connect to a Rogue RPC Server and an arbitrary SPN Now we have a TGS for the arbitrary SPN, we can relay this to an SPN of our choice, as it has the same TGS/ServiceAcctHash (often HOST\DC1 --> LDAP\DC1).
+This means we can own ldap - very similar to unconstrained delegation where we force a machine to connect, and constrained delegation where we can specify an alt service.

 From here as we own LDAP - we can set any AD Object we want... so - lets set up an RBCD/ShadowCreds property on (any) target machine, we can then own that machine.
-We can either create a machineaccount or use a MachineAccount$ TGT we own, to perform RBCD attack to gain access to that target machine, like any RBCD attack.
+We can either create a machineaccount or use a MachineAccount$ TGT we own, to then perform the RBCD attack, and subsequent S4U to gain access to that target machine, like any RBCD attack.

 https://github.com/cube0x0/KrbRelay